Misterio77/nix-colors/README.md

 # Nix Colors

+# Breaking changes:
+The home-manager option `nix-colors.colorscheme` has been renamed to just `colorscheme`.

 # What?
 This repo is designed to help with Nix(OS) theming, exposing a nix attribute set with 204+ themes to be used as you wish.
 As well as a [home-manager](https://github.com/nix-community/home-manager) module you can import to globally set your scheme across your entire configuration.